alphagov/registers-tech-docs/source/documentation/using_the_api/api_reference.md

 Path: GET /entries

 Get all entries from the register.
-For example, all updates there have ever been to the 'Local authority eng' register.
+For example, all updates there have ever been to the `local-authority-eng` register.

 *Note: Results from this API call are paginated.
 This call will return the first 100 entries from the first page of the register.
 Use `page-size` to define the number of entries you want and `page-index` to define the pages you want.
 The maximum `page-size` is 5000.*